dkfans/keeperfx/docs/keeperfx_readme.txt

 in the 'LANGUAGE=' line.
 Run "keeperfx.exe" to start the game.
 If something doesn't work, see the 'troubleshooting' section.

+Please note that there are two types of releases: complete version and patch.
+You need a complete version to play the game;
+a patch is only an additional feature, which you can use by overwriting some files from complete version with new ones.

 Installation over original DK:

-From ver 0.33 of KeeperFX, installation over the original DK is no longer supported.
+From ver 0.3.3 of KeeperFX, installation over the original DK is no longer supported.

+Available languages:

+The following languages are currently functional:
+ ENG ITA FRE SPA DUT GER POL SWE
+The following languages are partially functional:
+ RUS CHI CHT JAP
+Note that some campaigns may not support your language.
+In this case, default language will be used inside this campaign.

 Command line options: